LMD-nat/wellbeing/README.md

 Ethics certificate number: **30009803**

-This is an online questionnaire-based study that will run on **Pavlovia** for Concordia University Students.
+This is an online questionnaire-based study that will run on Cognition.Run for Concordia University Students.

 ## Study information